Healthy Garden Croton (Codiaeum variegatum) in bright indirect, also known as Garden Croton

 About Garden Croton

 Garden Croton is native to Indonesia, Malaysia, Australia, and the western Pacific islands.
 Across its native range, it occupies warm understory or open tropical habitats with seasonal rainfall and is best known for its variegated foliage.
-In cultivation history, records from growers and nurseries trace its movement from local use into international ornamental circulation.
+A practical check: in cultivation history, records from growers and nurseries trace its movement from local use into international ornamental circulation.
 In modern indoor and landscape culture, it is used as an ornamental plant for homes, offices, and container displays.
 Growers keep returning to it because it pairs practical maintenance with a strong ornamental signature in everyday settings.

 Family: Euphorbiaceae · Genus: Codiaeum